On the Pauli Spectrum of QAC0: Introduction

 \paragraph{Previous work on Pauli analysis.} The original proposal for ``quantum analysis of Boolean functions" came from~\cite{montanaro2008quantum}, who proposed the study of Pauli decompositions (i.e. ``Pauli analysis") of \textit{Hermitian unitaries}.
 The key intuition is that these unitaries possess $\pm 1$ eigenvalues, which can be interpreted as the outputs of a classical Boolean function.
 Recently, \cite{rouze2022quantum} extended seminal results from classical analysis of Boolean functions to this quantum setting.
 Furthermore, \cite{chen2023testing} extended these Pauli analysis techniques to the setting of quantum \textit{non-Hermitian unitaries} for applications to quantum junta testing and learning.
 Unfortunately, however, as illustrated earlier in this section, the Pauli spectrum of a unitary $U$ does not cleanly connect with the complexity of implementing $U$.
 In this work, we instead look to the Pauli decomposition of \emph{channels}.

-Recently,~\cite{bao2023nearly} also look to Pauli-analysis of quantum channels to extend the junta property testing and learning results of~\cite{chen2023testing} to $n$-qubit to $n$-qubit channels.
-They employ Pauli-analytic techniques by proposing Fourier analysis of superoperators in the \textit{Kraus representation}.
+Recently,~\cite{bao2023nearly} also look to Pauli analysis of quantum channels for junta property testing, extending the work of ~\cite{chen2023testing} to unitary channels.
+They, too, propose Fourier analysis of superoperators in the Choi representation, though they utilize a different Fourier basis than is used in this work.
+Bao and Yao decompose channels into their \emph{Kraus representation} with Pauli Kraus operators.
+While this is a natural choice of basis for junta channels, it is not compatible with analyzing more general channels, or capturing circuit complexity.
 Notably, their analysis is limited to $n$ to $n$-qubit channels.
 In this work, we also consider Pauli analysis of superoperators.
-However, we instead propose the \textit{Choi representations} of $\nin$-qubit to $\nout$-qubit channels as our key objects of study.
+However, we instead focus solely on the \textit{Choi representation}, defining our Fourier spectrum in terms of the linear expansion of the Choi matrix itself into Pauli operators.
+By defining our Fourier basis in this way, we are able to analyze channels with an arbitrary number of output qubits.
 As discussed earlier in the section, this provides a definition of Pauli spectrum that connects more closely with computational complexity and allows us to prove spectral concentration, average-case lower bounds, and learning results for single-output-qubit $\QACZ$ circuits.

 \paragraph{Previous work on $\QACZ$ lower bounds.} Since Moore's paper~\cite{moore1999quantum} that originally defined the model, there has only been a smattering of lower bound results on $\QAC$.
 We summarize known lower bounds against $\QACZ$ circuits below and in \Cref{tab:summary}.
 We then compare them with our lower bound results.